pedro-gaspar/pedrogaspar.eu/content/posts/2021-06-29-til-named-captures.md

 "d"
 ```

-But later on you do a change and include a new match:
+But later on, you can perhaps do a slight change and include a new match:

 ```elixir
 iex(6)> [first, second] = Regex.run(~r/(a)(b)c(d)/, "abcde", capture: :all_but_first)
 ** (MatchError) no match of right hand side value: ["a", "b", "d"]
 ```

-You fix it by adding a new variable, but:
+The way to fix it is by adding a new variable, but:

 ```elixir
 iex(7)> [first, second, third] = Regex.run(~r/(a)(b)c(d)/, "abcde", capture: :all_but_first)